CloudNationHQ/az-cn-module-tf-acr/README.md

 Naming convention of resources have been established to support the right abbreviations, regular expressions using a dedicated module.
 It supports multiple prefixes and suffixes as well to make it more flexible.

-Comprehensive examples covering all usages can be found in the examples directory
+Full examples detailing all usages, along with integrations with dependency modules, are located in the examples directory.

 ## Authors